 - 1. Establish a policy on the use of quantitative risk assessment for nuclear safety applications. - 2.
 Consistent with this policy, establish requirements and guidance in a DOE directive or directives that prescribe controls over the quality, use, implementation, and applicability of quantitative risk assessment in the design and operation of defense nuclear facilities. - 3.
-Evaluate current ongoing uses of quantitative risk assessment methodologies at defense nuclear facilities to determine if interim guidance or special oversight is warranted pending the development of formal policy and guidance. - 4.
-Establish a requirement to identify deficiencies and gaps in ongoing applications of quantitative risk assessment along with the additional research necessary to fill those gaps in support of the development and implementation of the final policy and guidance.
+Evaluate current ongoing uses of quantitative risk assessment methodologies at defense nuclear facilities to determine if interim guidance or special oversight is warranted pending the development of formal policy and guidance.

+4. Establish a requirement to identify deficiencies and gaps in ongoing applications of quantitative risk assessment along with the additional research necessary to fill those gaps in support of the development and implementation of the final policy and guidance.

-The DNFSB issued Recommendation 2009-1 because it believed that without a risk assessment policy and associated requirements and guidance, DOE does not have sufficient basis to accept the validity of the results from any quantitative risk assessments it performs for defense nuclear facilities.
+The DNFSB issued Recommendation 2009-1 because it believed that without a risk assessment policy and associated requirements and guidance, DOE does not have sufficient basis to accept the validity of the results from any quantitative risk assessments performed for its defense nuclear facilities.
 The Board stated that this is particularly important since the managers of DOE's field elements are allowed to accept the safety risks that high-hazard operations may pose toward workers and the public, based on what the Board perceives as widely varying levels of rigor in quantitative risk assessments.

 As identified in the Board's letter, the Department, in some cases, does utilize elements of risk assessment techniques as part of the development of safety bases for nuclear facilities and in support of decisions related to the upgrade of its facilities.
-However, as observed by the Board, DOE's predominant approach to managing safety relies on hazard-based deterministic analyses that are required by DOE nuclear safety directives and rules.
+As observed by the Board, DOE's predominant approach to managing safety relies on hazard-based deterministic analyses that are required by DOE nuclear safety directives and rules.
 Although DOE does not have a policy or requirements specifically focused on the use of quantitative risk assessment for nuclear safety applications, DOE does have a policy, requirements and standards that permit DOE to appropriately manage and control risk assessments used by the Department.
+However, DOE agrees that changes are warranted to certain directives and standards, including DOE's Nuclear Safety Policy, to improve clarity and understanding of its requirements and expectations and to further more productive and appropriate use of risk assessment methodologies.